Surrogate distributed radiological sources III: quantitative distributed source reconstructions: Discussion

 \section{Discussion}

-The results of Section~\ref{sec:results} have shown good reconstruction quality, both by eye and by our quantitative image metrics, when the reconstruction hyper-parameters are sensibly chosen.
-In this Section, we discuss how these datasets may be leveraged to further advance quantitative radiation imaging.
+The results of Section~\ref{sec:results} show good reconstruction quality when measurement parameters and reconstruction hyperparameters are sensibly chosen, typically achieving total activity errors of ${\lesssim}10\%$, quantitative agreement in distribution shape (structure metrics of ${\gtrsim}0.9$ and NRMSEs of ${\sim}5$--$20\%$), and overall agreement with the ground truth by eye.
+Now, we discuss how these datasets may be leveraged to further advance quantitative radiation imaging.

 Through the altitude, coarse-graining, speed, and raster spacing studies, we have explored whether specific datasets are sufficient for high-quality reconstructions.
 While we are able to investigate trends in image quality metrics through these somewhat brute-force parameter sweeps, we expect that information-theory-based approaches may offer additional insights.
 An improved understanding of data sufficiency could help both in designing efficient distributed sources experiments, and in determining (perhaps autonomously in real-time) what regions to map and for how long.
 Such questions have been explored in the single- or few-point-source case~(e.g., Refs.~\cite{romanchek2021stopping, rolf2020successive}) but to our knowledge have only recently begun to be explored for fully-distributed sources~\cite{shin2022multi}.
 Similarly, notions such as the matrix condition number may be useful in exploring the underdeterminedness of the linear model of Eq.~\ref{eq:imaging_model}, though computing the condition number for high-dimensional models remains a computational challenge.